 - STI case management and counseling

-- Promotion of strategies to enhance STI-prevention impact:
+- Promote strategies to enhance STI-prevention impact including:

-- integration of STI services into existing health systems
+- integrate STI services into existing health systems

 - point-of care diagnostic tests for STIs

 - additional drugs for gonorrhoea

 For more information contact: